palantirnet/federated-search-demo/README.md

 You can refresh/reset your local Drupal site at any time.
 SSH into your VM and then:

+### Rebuild all the things

+If you just want to get up and running, from the project root run `phing build install-all init`.
+If this fails for any reason, proceed to run it step by step.

+### Run each step individually

-1. Download the most current dependencies for D8: `cd web/d8` then `composer install`.
+1. Download the most current dependencies for D8 (standalone): `cd web/d8` then `composer install`.
 Don't forget to return to the project root to run the phing commands.
-2. Download the most current dependencies for D7: `cd web/d7` then `composer install`.
+2. Download the most current dependencies for D8 (domain access): `cd web/d8-domain` then `composer install`.
 Don't forget to return to the project root to run the phing commands.
+3. Download the most current dependencies for D7: `cd web/d7` then `composer install`.
+Don't forget to return to the project root to run the phing commands.
-3. Rebuild your local CSS and Drupal settings file: `phing build`
+4. Rebuild your local CSS and Drupal settings file: `phing build`
-4. Reinstall Drupal 8:
+5. Reinstall Drupal 8:
-   - Single-site `phing install-d8 -Dbuild.env=d8`
+   - Standalone: `phing install-d8 -Dbuild.env=d8`
-   - Domain site `phing install-d8 -Dbuild.env=d8-domain`
+   - Domain site: `phing install-d8 -Dbuild.env=d8-domain`
-5. Reinstall Drupal 7: `phing install-d7`
+6. Reinstall Drupal 7: `phing install-d7`
-6. Build the `/src` directory and symlink modules there: `phing init`
+7. Build the `/src` directory and symlink modules there: `phing init`
    - This links each of the two modules: `search_api_federated_solr` and `search_api_field_map` from the D8/D7 single site docroot to the `/src` directory and also into the D8/D7 Domain Access-enabled docroot.
 This means all changes made in `/src/search_api_...` will propagate to both sites simultaneously.
    - If you re-run composer in any of the docroots you may need to re-run `phing init`.
-7. ...
-OR run all phing targets at once: `phing build install-all init`

 Additional information on developing for Drupal within this environment is in [docs/general/drupal_development.md](docs/general/drupal_development.md).